repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

 - recover from a compromised key
 - remove a key for a person leaving the organization
 - add a new key to be used by a new employee
-- improving the security of a repository by increasing the Root role threshold
+- improve the security of a repository by increasing the Root role threshold

-.. note:: RSTUF CLI is implementing a guided process for Metadata Updates.

 Importing existing targets
 ==========================